ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 The ``rocotorun`` and ``rocotostat`` commands will need to be resubmitted regularly and repeatedly until the experiment is finished.
 In part, this is to avoid having the system time out.
 This also ensures that when one task ends, tasks dependent on it will run as soon as possible, and ``rocotostat`` will capture the new progress.

 If the experiment fails, the ``rocotostat`` command will indicate which task failed.
 Users can look at the log file in the ``log`` subdirectory for the failed task to determine what caused the failure.
-For example, if the ``make_grid`` task failed:
+For example, if the ``make_grid`` task failed, users can open the ``make_grid.log`` file to see what caused the problem:

 .. code-block:: console